jlevy/og-equity-compensation/README.md

 - [This primer](https://medium.com/@CharlesYu/the-ultimate-guide-to-liquidation-preferences-478dda9f9332)
   by Charles Yu gives a concise overview.
-- 🚧 What’s a good resources that describes conversion of preferred to common stock?
+- 🚧 What’s are good resources to mention that describe conversion of preferred to common stock?

 🔹 **What employees should know about preferences:**
 All this is complicated, but for the purposes of an employee who holds common stock, the